Deonnataylor1/mvp_site/how_to_github.md

 # Github

 Github is a place where you can keep copies of the code you write so it's easy for you to access and easy to share with others.
+A repository is like a folder where all the code for one project can live.

 To get started, go to [https://github.com/](https://github.com/)